 - Exercise – Whether it is a walk around your neighborhood or going to the gym, just get up and get moving.

 - Support – Friends and family want to help you so be sure to reach out to them.
 Spend time with them.
 SAD can make you want to be alone or isolate yourself.
 But have at least one person you can call that will keep you company.
 Having someone to talk to can prevent depression from getting worse.

 Get Dual Diagnosis Treatment at 1st Step Behavioral Health

 1st Step Behavioral Health takes a proven approach to drug addiction treatment.
 Our methods don’t involve trying to offer every addiction treatment model available.
 Instead, we focus on providing individual treatment in a caring environment.
 Creating an individualized plan that caters to your needs gives you a higher chance of recovering.

 When looking for dual diagnosis treatment centers, it’s important to examine all available types of treatment.
 We use therapy to help our clients understand the root causes of their addiction and other mental disorders.
 Some of the different programs that we offer include:

 - Music and art therapy

-Don’t let addiction or depression ruin your life.
+Don’t let addiction or depression impact your life any longer.
 Get the addiction and seasonal affective disorder treatment that you need at 1st Step Behavioral Health.
-Contact us today at 866-319-6123.
+Contact us today.